Proposed rules for medical marijuana providers could open the door to private nonprofit or for-profit producers in New Mexico.

 From a medicinal perspective, Cannabis is reputed to alleviate asthma and glaucoma, and lower blood pressure.
 Today in the United States hemp, which is defined as the roots, stalk, and stems of the cannabis plant, is legal to possess.
 The Cannabis Flower, however, which is at the heart of this fragrance, is used to make Marijuana, and is illegal to possess.
 At Demeter, we do not involve ourselves with the politics, but the beautiful scent of the Cannabis Flower.
 Slightly floral, slightly spicy, but unmistakably Cannabis, this fragrance has a deep and penetrating beauty.

-Cologne Spray, Bath & Body Oil, Calming Lotion, Room Spray and a lot more.
+It includes Cologne Spray, Bath & Body Oil, Calming Lotion, Room Spray and a lot more.
 Pick them up where ever Demeter is sold.

 September 8, 2007